Phidias: Life and work

 In 447 BC, Pericles commissioned several sculptures for Athens from Phidias to celebrate the Greek victory against the Persians at the Battle of Marathon during the Greco-Persian Wars (490 BC).
 Pericles used some of the money from the maritime League of Delos, to rebuild and decorate Athens to celebrate this victory.
-Inscriptions prove that the marble blocks intended for the pedimental statues of the Parthenon were not brought to Athens until 434 BC.
-It is therefore possible that most of sculptural decoration of the Parthenon was the work of Phidias' workshop including pupils of Phidias, such as Alcamenes and Agoracritus.
+Inscriptions prove that the marble blocks intended for the pedimental statues of the Parthenon were not brought to Athens until 433–434 BC.
+It is therefore possible that most of sculptural decoration of the Parthenon was the work of Phidias's workshop including pupils of Phidias, such as Alcamenes and Agoracritus.

 According to Pausanias (1.28.2), the original bronze Athena Lemnia was created by Phidias (c.
 450–440 BC) for Athenians living on Lemnos.
 He described it as "the best of all Pheidias's works to see".
 Adolf Furtwängler suggested that he found a copy of the Athena Lemnia in a statue of which the head is located in Bologna and the body is at Dresden.
 Some 5th-century BC torsos of Athena have been found at Athens.
 The torso of Athena in the École des Beaux-Arts at Paris, which has lost its head, gives some idea of what the original statue may have looked like.